Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Abstract

 \section{Abstract}

-Classic and deep learning-based generalized canonical correlation analysis (GCCA) algorithms seek low-dimensional common representations of data entities from multiple ``views'' (e.g., audio and image) using linear transformations and neural networks, respectively.
-When the views are acquired and stored at different locations, organizations and edge devices, computing GCCA in a distributed, parallel and efficient manner is well-motivated.
-However, existing distributed GCCA algorithms may incur prohitively high communication overhead.
-This work puts forth a communication-efficient distributed framework for both linear and deep GCCA under the maximum variance (MAX-VAR) paradigm.
-The overhead issue is addressed by aggressively compressing (via quantization) the exchanging information between the distributed computing agents and a central controller.
-Compared to the unquantized version, the proposed algorithm consistently reduces the communication overhead by about $90\%$ with virtually no loss in accuracy and convergence speed.
-Rigorous convergence analyses are also presented---which is a nontrivial effort since no existing generic result from quantized distributed optimization covers the special problem structure of GCCA.
+Classic and deep learning-based generalized canonical correlation analysis (GCCA) algorithms seek low-dimensional common representations of data entities from multiple ``views'' (e.g., audio and image) using linear transformations and neural networks, respectively. {When the views are acquired and stored at different computing agents (e.g., organizations and edge devices) and data sharing is undesired due to privacy or communication cost considerations, {\it federated learning}-based GCCA is well-motivated.
+In federated learning, the views are kept locally at the agents and only derived, limited information exchange with a central server is allowed.
+However, applying existing GCCA algorithms onto such federated learning setting may incur prohibitively high communication overhead.} This work puts forth a communication-efficient {federated learning} framework for both linear and deep GCCA under the maximum variance (MAX-VAR) {formulation}.
+The overhead issue is addressed by aggressively compressing (via quantization) the exchanging information between the computing agents and a central controller.
+Compared to the unquantized version, {our empirical study shows that} the proposed algorithm { enjoys a substantial reduction of communication overheads} with virtually no loss in accuracy and convergence speed.
+Rigorous convergence analyses are also presented, which is a nontrivial effort. {Generic federated optimization results do not} cover the special problem structure of GCCA, {which is a manifold constrained multi-block nonconvex eigen problem}.
 Our result shows that the proposed algorithms for both linear and deep GCCA converge to critical points in a sublinear rate, even under heavy quantization and stochastic approximations.
-In addition, it is shown that in the linear MAX-VAR case, the quantized algorithm approaches a {\it global optimum} in a {\it geometric} rate---if the computing agents' updates meet a certain accuracy level.
-Synthetic and real data experiments are used to showcase the effectiveness of the proposed approach.
+In addition, in the linear MAX-VAR case, the quantized algorithm approaches a {\it global optimum} in a {\it geometric} rate under reasonable conditions.
+Synthetic and real-data experiments are used to showcase the effectiveness of the proposed approach.